agvar/Prediction_Text/README.md

 ## Description

-The project was created as part of the Springboard Machine Learning Bootcamp capstone project.
-It predicts the sentiment ( positive or negetive ) on real-time tweets .
-Tweets are read using the tweepy API with a python Producer process, and pushed into a Kinesis data stream .
+The project predicts the sentiment ( positive or negative) on real-time tweets.
+Tweets are read using the tweepy API with a python Producer process and pushed into a Kinesis data stream.
 A consumer python process reads the tweets and calls the prediction API to predict the sentiment.
 The API is a Django application that uses a Logistic Regression model to make predictions.
-The response predications are displayed on a dashboard to depict trends, in Django.
+In Django, the response predictions are displayed on a dashboard to depict trends.
-The twitter topic to be used when pulling tweets can be configured ,along with the number of tweets to be pulled, at a time.
-The raw tweets and the predictions are stored on AWS S3 as json files
+The Twitter topic to be used when pulling tweets can be configured, along with the number of tweets to be read, at a time.
+The raw tweets and the predictions are stored on AWS S3 as JSON files

 ## Table of Contents